GOOD MORNING SIBLINGS!

 Many fulfill this commandment by placing what is known as a Mezuzah on the front of their front door frame.
 In it is a scroll that contains part of the Torah (the first five books of the Bible).
 When Ricky and I read this we prayed about how to implement this in our lives.
 We ended up actually writing them on the main doorframe in our house, the one we all pass through multiple times during the day.
 We used a metallic gold sharpie.
 Not fancy but it worked.
 This has been a great blessing to us – not to mention conversation piece for our guests!

 We have written the ten commandments and some of our other favorite verses.
 We have found that we dearly love doing this so as we come across more verses we want to add, we do so.
-Below are just a few quick snapshots of part of this doorframe.
-The whole thing is covered in Scripture.Dwight, made a new frame for his front door (above) and hand stamped the entire Ten Commandments on it.
-In the photo below, I’ve turned the doorframe photos sideways so you can see them better.
+Above are just a few quick snapshots of part of this doorframe.
+The whole thing is covered in Scripture.Our friend, Dwight Ellis, made a new frame for his front door (above) and hand stamped the entire Ten Commandments on it.
+In the photo above, I’ve turned the doorframe photos sideways so you can see them better.
 Dwight said this took him a few days.
 He hand stamped each letter onto mahogany with a stamp and a hammer and then sealed it with marine grade varnish.

 There are a lot of different ways that people carry this one out and I’m always interested in hearing how others have done it.
 The neat thing is that when people see it they always ask “What is this?” and then we answer them and they follow with “So why did you write it here?”.
 We’ve had some really good conversations over this.